On rectifiability of Delone sets in intermediate regularity: Abstract

 \section{Abstract}

 In this work, we deal with Delone sets and their rectifiability under different classes of regularity.
 By pursuing techniques developed by Rivi\`ere and Ye, and Aliste-Prieto, Coronel and Gambaudo, we give sufficient conditions for a specific Delone set to be equivalent to the standard lattice by bijections having regularity in between bi-Lipschitz and bi-Hölder-homogeneous.
-From this criterion, we extend a result of McMullen by showing that, for any dimension $d\geq 1$, there exists a threshold of moduli of continuity $\mathcal{M}_d$, including the class of the H\"{o}lder ones, such that for every $\omega\in\mathcal{M}_d$, any two Delone sets within a certain class in $\R^d$ cannot be distinguished under bi-$\omega$-equivalence.
-Also, we extend a result due to Aliste, Coronel, and Gambaudo, which establishes that every linearly repetitive Delone set in $\R^d$ is rectifiable by extending it to a broader class of repetitive behaviors.
-Moreover, we show that for the modulus of continuity $\omega(t)=t(\log(1/t))^{1/d}$, every $\omega$-repetitive Delone set in $\R^d$ is equivalent to the standard lattice by a bi-$\omega$-homogeneous map.
-Finally, we address a problem of continuous nature related to the previous ones about finding solutions to the prescribed volume form equation in intermediate regularity, thereby extending the results of Rivière and Ye.
+From this criterion, we extend a result of McMullen by showing that, for any dimension $d\geq 1$, there exists a threshold of moduli of continuity $\mathcal{M}_d$, including the class of the H\"{o}lder ones, such that for every $\omega\in\mathcal{M}_d$, any two Delone sets in $\R^d$ within a certain class cannot be distinguished under bi-$\omega$-equivalence.
+This class accounts for the decreasing rate of the density deviation of a Delone set, with respect to a limit density.
+We also extend a result due to Aliste, Coronel, and Gambaudo, which establishes that every linearly repetitive Delone set in $\R^d$ is rectifiable, by extending it to a broader class of repetitive behaviors.
+Moreover, we show that for the modulus of continuity $\omega(t)=t(\log(1/t))^{1/d}$, every $\omega$-repetitive Delone set in this class is equivalent to the standard lattice by a bi-$\omega$-homogeneous map.
+Finally, we address a continuous problem related to the previous ones about finding solutions to the prescribed volume form equation in intermediate regularity, thereby extending the results of Rivière and Ye.
+Some interesting research directions are highlighted.